 Individuals may find it beneficial to receive acupuncture up to 3 months prior to undergoing IVF treatment, to bring the body back into alignment and to assist with stress reduction.
 It is also recommended that patients use acupuncture before and after embryo transfer to assist with implantation.

-Contact Melanie directly to make an appointment or to find out more.
+Contact Melanie here on her website directly to make an appointment or to find out more.

 British Acupuncture Council Fact Sheet, 2011